It happens when that long-awaited item finally drops.

 5 tips for minimizing backorders

-While backorders are dreaded, unplanned, and sometimes inevitable, there are certain measures you can take to reduce the likelihood of them occurring.
+While backorders are dreaded, unplanned, and sometimes inevitable, there are certain stock control measures you can take to reduce the likelihood of them occurring.

 1. Set safety stock